ellisn19/api-test-plan/README.md

 ### Negative:

-- Returns `404 Not Found` for non-existent ID.
+- Returns `400 Bad Request` for non-existent ID.
 - Returns `400 Bad Request` if ID is not a number (e.g., `/users/abc`).
 - Handles `null` or empty `id` in request path.